Ljubljana: Early modern

 In the 15th century, Ljubljana became recognised for its art, particularly painting and sculpture.
-The Roman Rite Catholic Diocese of Ljubljana was established in 1461 and the Church of St. Nicholas became the diocesan cathedral.
+The Latin Catholic Archdiocese of Ljubljana was established in 1461 and the Church of St. Nicholas became the diocesan cathedral.
 After the 1511 Idrija earthquake, the city was rebuilt in the Renaissance style and a new wall was built around it.
 Wooden buildings were forbidden after a large fire at New Square in 1524.

 In the 16th century, the population of Ljubljana numbered 5,000, 70% of whom spoke Slovene as their first language, with most of the rest using German.
 The first secondary school, public library and printing house opened in Ljubljana.
 Ljubljana became an important educational centre.

 From 1529, Ljubljana had an active Slovene Protestant community.
 They were expelled in 1598, marking the beginning of the Counter-Reformation.
 Catholic Bishop Thomas Chrön ordered the public burning of eight cartloads of Protestant books.

 In 1597, the Jesuits arrived, followed in 1606 by the Capuchins, seeking to eradicate Protestantism.
 Only 5% of all the residents of Ljubljana at the time were Catholic, but eventually they re-Catholicized the town.
 The Jesuits staged the first theatre productions, fostered the development of Baroque music, and established Catholic schools.
 In the middle and the second half of the 17th century, foreign architects built and renovated monasteries, churches, and palaces and introduced Baroque architecture.
 In 1702, the Ursulines settled in the town, and the following year they opened the first public school for girls in the Slovene Lands.
 Some years later, the construction of the Ursuline Church of the Holy Trinity started.
 In 1779, St. Christopher's Cemetery replaced the cemetery at St. Peter's Church as Ljubljana's main cemetery.